Learning subgaussian classes : Upper and minimax bounds: Proof of Theorem A

-When considering the parameters $r_N^*$ and $s_N^*$ that appear in the upper bound on the error rate, what seems odd at first glance is the different normalization in their definition -- the first is linear and the second quadratic.
-The two originate from the need to compare the behaviour of two processes.
-Indeed, recall that
+When considering the parameters $r_N^*(Q)$ and $s_N^*(\eta)$, what may seem odd at first glance is the different normalization in their definition -- the first condition is linear, while the second is quadratic.
+The two originate from the need to compare the way in which two processes, the quadratic component and the multiplier component of the excess loss functional scale with $\|f-f^*\|_{L_2(\mu)}$.
+Indeed, note that